What's New in Microsoft Dynamics 365 / CRM

 Dynamics 365 & Power Platform - 2020 Release Wave 2

 Microsoft has confirmed its new release wave will be generally available from October.
-Release Plans will be available from 8th July and administrators will be able to test new features in an early access preview from 3rd August...READ MORE
+Release Plans are now available and administrators will be able to test new features in an early access preview from 3rd August...READ MORE

 2020 Release Wave 1